-If you are interested in taking an active role in the Friends, please come forward.
+If you are interested in taking an active role in the Friends or make a donation, please come forward.
 The Chair and Secretary will be happy to discuss what is involved.

 We comply with the General Data Protection Regulation.
 The data we hold is your email address and subscription; this data has not and will never be shared with anyone.

-Friends of Raleigh Park volunteers normally at 09:30 - 13:30 on a Saturday
+Friends of Raleigh Park volunteers normally meet at 09:30 on the last Saturday of the month.

 The objectives of the Friends of Raleigh Park are to protect, conserve and enhance the Park, which is a Local Wildlife Site, for the benefit of the community.